EasyEngine/docs/handbook/mail.md

 ![mailhog screen](https://user-images.githubusercontent.com/8456197/48132429-7edc6400-e2b9-11e8-919e-08c20bfe9366.png)

-:warning: _Note_: If you're using mailhog in production, don't forget to turn it off
+:warning: _Note_: If you're using mailhog in production, don't forget to turn it off.

+## Using AWS SES or other email service

+If you want to use external email service, Postfix is not needed and can be disabled.
+However command to disable Postfix is not yet in EasyEngine.
+It will be available in future release.
+You can track it's progress [here](https://github.com/EasyEngine/easyengine/issues/1276).

+If you are going to use AWS SES with WordPress, we recommend using Delicious brain's [wp-ses](https://wordpress.org/plugins/wp-ses/) or Human Made's [aws-ses-wp-mail](https://github.com/humanmade/aws-ses-wp-mail).